Student Organizations

 Communication Studies Club

-The Communication Studies Club is for students who desire to work together in the areas of community service, professional networking and social support.
-The club encourages camaraderie and communication between students and faculty, to serve students in the pursuit of their educational and career goals and to provide a social outlet for Communication Studies majors and minors.
-Comm Club has been awarded the "2017 Outstanding Educational Program" award for bringing Green Card Voices to campus.
-For more information, contact advisor: Alex Davenport
+The Communication Studies Club is for students who desire to work together in the areas of community service, professional networking, and social support.
+The club encourages camaraderie and communication between students and faculty, serves students in the pursuit of their educational and career goals, and provides a social outlet for Communication Studies majors and minors.
+For more information, contact advisor Scott Wells.

 Performance Studies Club

 The Performance Studies Club is a co-curricular student organization dedicated to exploring social issues and diverse communication strategies through theatrical performance.
 No previous performance experience is necessary.
 Students create performances through improvisation and group collaboration.
-The club does many on-campus performances and travels to national performance festivals to share their work with other universities.
+The club performs on campus and travels to national performance festivals to share their work with other universities.

-Speech and Debate Program/SCSU Forensics strives to provide competitive speech/debate, university engagement, and community outreach to aid in the holistic development of students.
-Members of the program host educational events, serve the larger speech community and compete at regional and national tournaments throughout the year in speaking, interpretation/acting, and debate activities.
-SCSU Speech and Debate provides students with the opportunity to grow as a person, communicator and performer; the opportunity to strengthen research, organizational and leadership skills; the opportunity to experience literature and topics; and the opportunity to share performances in a variety of contexts.
-The program is open to students of any major/minor; there is no cost to participate.
-The Mary Ahles Adams Scholarship is available for students participating in Speech and Debate.
-Incoming freshmen or transfer students are encouraged to apply by filling out the scholarships application form.
-For more information, contact the program director Scott Wells.
+Speech and Debate Program / SCSU Forensics provides competitive speech and debate, university engagement, and community outreach to support students' holistic development.
+Members host educational events, serve the larger speech community, and compete at regional and national tournaments throughout the year in speaking, interpretation/acting, and debate activities.
+The program helps students grow as communicators, performers, and leaders; strengthen research and organizational skills; experience literature and topics; and share performances in various contexts.
+The program is open to students of any major or minor, and there is no cost to participate.
+The Mary Ahles Adams Scholarship is available for participating students.
+Incoming freshmen or transfer students are encouraged to apply via the scholarship application form.
+For more information, contact program director Scott Wells.

-The SCSU Talking Huskies host the Icebox Classic Tournament every year in February.
-This year's Icebox Tournament will be held virtually on Saturday, Feb.
-5.
+The SCSU Talking Huskies host the Icebox Classic Tournament every February.

 Conflict Resolution Services for Students

-Conflict Resolution Services for Students is a group of volunteer student peer mediators who provide free mediation and conflict coaching services to St. Cloud State students and groups.
-The team also serves as a resource for those looking for assistance with conflict and/or communication skills.
-For more information, contact advisor Jeff Ringer.
-For more information, visit Conflict Resolution Services or email crs@stcloudstate.edu.
+Conflict Resolution Services for Students is a group of volunteer student peer mediators who provide free mediation and conflict coaching services to St. Cloud State University students and groups.
+The team also serves as a resource for those seeking assistance with conflict and/or communication skills.
+For more information, contact advisor Jeff Ringer or email crs@stcloudstate.edu.

 Learn what the Conflict Resolution/Mediation program is doing in the community through news stories about school suspensions and community integration.